arnetheduck/j2c/README.md

 Project.
 Eclipse must be able to compile your code for J2C do to its work!

-Once the Java Project is set up (with all dependencies etc), you can run J2C by right-clicking the project (or a class/package) and choosing the Translate to C++ option.
+Once the Java Project is set up (with all dependencies etc), you can run J2C by right-clicking the project (or a class/package) in the 'Project Explorer' or 'Package Explorer' view and choosing the 'Translate to C++' option.
 You will need to create a folder for the conversion output - the plugin will tell you where.

 Testing
 --